List of Indonesian submissions for the Academy Award for Best International Feature Film

+As of 2025, twenty-seven Indonesian films have been submitted, but none of them have been nominated.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 The Indonesian submissions are selected by Persatuan Produser Film Indonesia (English: Indonesian Motion Picture Producers Association).

+The country attempted to send a film in 1988, but the submission was disqualified for lacking English subtitles.